 General Policies.
-The Fund expects to pay out dividends from distributable cash flow quarterly.
+The Fund expects to pay out dividends from net investment income semiannually.

 Dividends and other distributions on shares are distributed, as described below, on a pro rata basis to shareholders of the Fund.
 Dividend payments are made through DTC Participants and Indirect Participants to shareholders of record with proceeds received from the Fund.